noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

 ### terminilogy

-- port: a number between 1 and 65555 assigned to a tcp packet
+- port: a number (i.e. a channel) between 1 and 65555 assigned to a tcp packet

 #### virtualization terms